build2-packaging/gsl/README.md

 [![queue.cppget.org](https://img.shields.io/website/https/queue.cppget.org/gsl.svg?down_message=empty&down_color=blue&label=queue.cppget.org&style=for-the-badge&up_color=orange&up_message=running)](https://queue.cppget.org/gsl)

 ## Usage
-Make sure to add the stable section of the `cppget.org` repository to your project's `repositories.manifest` to be able to fetch this package.
+Make sure to add the stable or testing section of the `cppget.org` repository to your project's `repositories.manifest` to be able to fetch this package.

     :
     role: prerequisite
     location: https://pkg.cppget.org/1/stable
     # trust: ...

-If the stable section of `cppget.org` is not an option then add this Git repository itself instead as a prerequisite.
+If the stable and testing sections of `cppget.org` are not an option then add this Git repository itself instead as a prerequisite.

     :
     role: prerequisite